 Try to avoid making a laminated dough on a hot day in a warm kitchen

 A warm kitchen makes croissant making even more of a challenge.
-If you are going to, though, you need to work quickly, with more frequent chilling, to prevent butter oozing out as the dough gets rolled out.
+If you are going to make them on a warm day, though, you need to work quickly with the rolling out: be prepared with more frequent chilling to prevent butter softening too much.

 Brush any excess flour off the surface of the dough